vikas-bandaru/learn-web-dev/jdbc/jdbc.md

 Create a table named `user`:
 >![user table](https://github.com/vikas-bandaru/learn-web-dev/blob/main/jdbc/images/user-table.PNG)

-Describe the `user` table to check if it is created correctly.
+>**Good Practice:** Always describe table after creating it.
+To make sure you the table has the structure you need.
 Insert one record to set the starting value for `userId`.
 Then insert multiple records.
 Make sure the values in `userType` column of `user` table matches the `userTypeId` column of `user_type` table.

+**Motivation to learn JDBC**
 Before continuing with JDBC, let's see what can we do with such tables...
-Some Operations:
 1. Demographic Analysis:
   a. **Age Distribution:** By using the `dob` column in the `user` table, you can determine the age distribution of users.
   b. **Gender Distribution:** The `gender` column can provide insights into the distribution of male, female, and other genders among users.